seapagan/bundle-repo/README.md

 ## Usage

-This will be available as a binary and from `Crates.io` in the future, but for now, you can build it from source.
+This will be available as a binary download in the future, but for now, you can build it from source or install from `crates.io`.
 You will need to have [Rust](https://www.rust-lang.org/tools/install) installed on your system to build the project.